 Lactobacilli and Bifidobacteria are Gram-positive lactic acid-producing bacteria that constitute a major part of the normal intestinal microflora in animals and humans.
 These friendly bacteria play a key role in enhancing resistance to colonization by exogenous, potentially pathogenic organisms.

-Lactobacilli: Lactobacilli are Gram-positive, non-spore forming rods or coccobacilli.
-They have complex nutritional requirements and are strictly fermentative, aerotolerant or anaerobic, aciduric or acidophilic.
-Lactobacilli are found in a variety of habitats where rich, carbohydrate-containing substrates are available, such as human and animal mucosal membranes, on plants or material of plant origin, sewage and fermenting or spoiling food(8).
+Lactobacilli: Lactobacilli are Gram-positive, non-spore-forming rods or coccobacilli.
+They have complex nutritional requirements and are strictly fermentative, aerotolerant or anaerobic, aciduric, or acidophilic.

 BALANCING THE INTESTINAL ECOSYSTEM

-The condition and function of the gastrointestinal tract is essential to our well being.
+The condition and function of the gastrointestinal tract are essential to our well-being.
 After the respiratory tract, the GI tract constitutes the second largest body surface area, comparable in size to a tennis court.
 During a normal lifetime, about 60 tons of food pass through this canal.

 The human intestinal microflora is highly important to the host for several reasons.
 First and foremost, microflora benefits the host by increasing resistance to new colonization as well as by protecting against the overgrowth of already-present potentially pathogenic organisms.
 Another function important to the host is the high metabolic activity of the intestinal flora.
 The extent of this activity has been claimed to be similar to that of the liver.
-Administration of antimicrobial agents is the most common cause of disruption of the balance of the normal microflora and leads to decreased resistance to colonization and to alterations in the metabolic activities of the intestinal flora.
+The use of antibiotics is the most common cause of intestinal microflora inbalances.

 MICROBIAL NUMBERS AND THE INTESTINAL ECOSYSTEM